-Clause 8 Subcontracting
+Clause 8.
+Subcontracting

-Subclause (1) The contractor may assign the performance of the work, including design services, to third parties.
-The parties may agree, however, that all or specified parts of the work are to be provided by the contractor or by a specific subcontractor, with the effect that the client's approval is required if the contractor desires to subcontract works.
+Subclause (1) To the extent that it is customary or natural for the works to be executed under a subcontract, the contractor may subcontract the execution of the works, including design, to third parties.
+The parties may agree, however, that all or specified parts of the works are to be executed by the contractor or by a specific subcontractor, with the effect that the client's approval is required if the contractor desires to subcontract works.